-The following policy statements are for the development of the K-10 & Farmer's Turnpike area.
-"Shall" statements identify the items that are expected to be incorporated into development within the planning area.
-"Should" and "encouraged" statements identify the items that are strongly recommended to be incorporated into development within the planning area.
-"Shall" statements are stronger than "should" and "encouraged" statements.
+3.1.2.1 General

-- 3.1.2.1 General - 1.
-Encourage maximum efficiency, low wattage, downward directional exterior lighting.
+- 1. Encourage maximum efficiency, low wattage, downward directional exterior lighting.
 The point source shall be screened from view off-site.
 Encourage limiting exterior lighting at night. - 2.
-Quality, aesthetically pleasing building materials and quality architectural elements should be used. - 3.
-Pedestrian friendly connectivity between land uses and properties should be incorporated. - 4.
-Sensitive lands, as designated by the Land Development Code shall be preserved and protected per those standards identified in the code. - 5.
-Landscaping that includes native and drought resistant materials is strongly encouraged to create a rural feel and to conserve water. - 3.1.2.2 Residential Land Uses - 1.
-Residential uses shall maintain a "back-to-back" relationship to more intense uses.
+High quality, aesthetically pleasing building materials such as brick, stone and other high quality architectural elements should be used. - 3.
+Pedestrian friendly connectivity between land uses and properties shall be incorporated. - 4.
+Sensitive lands, as designated by the Land Development Code should be preserved and protected per those standards identified in the code.

+3.1.2.2 Residential Land Uses

+- 1. Residential uses shall maintain a "back-to-back" relationship to more intense uses.
 Buffering shall include use of green space as a primary transition tool. - 2.
 Residential streets shall be extended to undeveloped property and shall use a grid or modified grid pattern. - 3.
 The medium-density residential use is not intended to provide for large-scale apartment type development but instead take the form of small lot, detached, attached, cluster type housing, or small scale multi-dwelling structures, such as two-story, 4-6-plexes containing residential architectural elements. - 4.
 Transitioning should be accomplished by buffer yards, landscaping, setbacks and progression of use intensities. - 5.
-Cluster development is strongly encouraged where environmentally sensitive areas are present. - 6.
-Residential developments are encouraged to create a sense of rural living while achieving the designated density identified on the future land use map. - 3.1.2.3 Residential/Office Land Use - 1.
-Development shall include a residential use. - 2.
+Cluster development is encouraged where environmentally sensitive areas are present.

+3.1.2.3 Residential/Office Land Use

+- 1. Development shall include a residential use. - 2.
 The residential/office use is not intended to provide for large-scale apartment type development. - 3.
-Traditional Neighborhood Development (TND)/mixed use is encouraged. - 3.1.2.4 Commercial Land Use - 1.
-The neighborhood commercial centers shall be designed in accordance with policies and standards of Horizon 2020. - 2.
-Commercial development shall be designed to facilitate pedestrian and nonmotorized access from abutting areas. - 3.
+Traditional Neighborhood Development (TND)/mixed use is encouraged.

+3.1.2.4 Commercial Land Use

+- 1. The Community Commercial Center (CC200) shall be designed in accordance with policies and standards of Horizon 2020. - 2.
+The Neighborhood Commercial Centers shall be designed in accordance with policies and standards of Horizon 2020. - 3.
+Commercial development shall be designed to facilitate pedestrian and nonmotorized access from abutting areas. - 4.
 The auto-related commercial center is intended to serve the immediate employment center area and passenger vehicles from I-70.
-It is not intended to serve a significant amount of large truck traffic from the interstate as there are larger service facilities that exist along I-70.
+It is not intended to serve a significant amount of large truck traffic from the interstate as there are larger service facilities that exist along I-70. - 5.
+Transitioning should be accomplished by buffer yards, landscaping, setbacks and progression of use intensities.